Queen Anait of Armenia

 "He is a very nice young man.
 But let me ask you one thing: Does he know a trade?"

 "Yes.
-Take back all the presents you brought with you.
+Take back the presents you brought with you.
 Tell the King's son that I like him well enough, but, may he forgive me!
 I have sworn never to marry a man who knows no trade."

 They saw that Anait was firm in her decision, so they didn't insist.
 They went home and reported everything to the King.

-When the King and Queen heard how Anait had answered, they were relieved and felt sure that Vatchagan would change his mind about marrying the peasant girl.
-Instead he said, "Anait is right.
-I must master some craft, just like all other people."
-So the King had no choice but to call together his noblemen in council, and they unanimously declared that the most fitting craft for a King's son to learn was the art of weaving gold cloth.
-They sent to Persia for a skilled craftsman, and in a single year Vatchagan learned to expertly weave cloth.
-He wove a piece for Anait out of precious golden threads, and sent it to her.
+The King had no choice but to call together his noblemen in council.
+They unanimously declared that the most fitting craft for a King's son to learn was the art of weaving gold cloth.
+They sent to Persia for a skilled craftsman, and in a single year Vatchagan learned how to expertly weave gold thread into exquisite cloth.
+He wove a piece for Anait from precious golden threads, and sent it to her.

-When Anait received it, she said, "Tell the King's son I consent to marry him, and take this carpet back to him as my present."
+When Anait received it, she said, "Tell the King's son that I consent to marry him, and take this carpet back to him as my present."

 The marriage celebrations lasted seven days and seven nights.